Urgent financial help – resources you can access today

 Financial hardship involves changes to your loan contract to accommodate your changed financial circumstances.
 This can include temporarily changing your loan repayments or setting up a payment plan.

-The first step is to contact your lender.
-You will be asked to demonstrate why you're experiencing hardship, your current income, other financial expenses and what repayments you can afford.
-Financial problems resulting from gambling or excessive spending are usually not a suitable cause.
+When you contact your lender, you'll be asked to demonstrate why you're experiencing hardship.
+You may need to share information like your current income, other financial expenses and what repayments you can afford.

 You can use the Australian Banking Association's financial assistance hub to find out what your options are and to retrieve your bank's contact details.

-What kind of government assistance is available and am I eligible?
+What government assistance is available and am I eligible?

 The Australian government offers the following provisions: